 Now, when you paint your dream… please do not implant in your dream people who are criticizing you in your dream including yourself!
 This limits the detail and beauty you can create the first thing and you may not even get past the dream stage.
 Remove these barriers.
 Paint your dream (your Mona Lisa Dream) in detail without negativity.

-Many people always say that you can get ahead of yourself with thinking too much.
+Many people always say that you can get ahead of yourself by thinking too much.
 I certainly do not think this is the case in the beginning.
-There’s a fine line later on, but in the beginning… think with all your might, paint the Mona Lisa version of your dream and implant yourself in it.
+There’s a fine line later on, but in the beginning… think with all your might, paint the Mona Lisa version of your dream, and implant yourself in it.
 It’s later on that thinking will get the best of you.
 Start by creating your Mona Lisa Dream in vivid detail.